Kubernetes StatefulSet: A Deep Dive

 storage: 100Gi

-SSD vs HDD: For databases, SSD can be 10-100x faster.
+For databases, SSD can be 10-100x faster than HDD.
 Worth the cost.

-Local vs Network Storage: Local SSDs have lowest latency but no replication.
-Network storage (EBS, Persistent Disk) has built-in redundancy.
+Local SSDs have the lowest latency but no replication.
+Network storage (EBS, Persistent Disk) has built-in redundancy but higher latency.
+Pick based on your tolerance for data loss vs performance needs.

 resources: